High Yield CDs

 How Marcus by Goldman Sachs Bank CDs Rates Compare to Other Banks'

-When compared to Capital One and Ally Bank long-term CDs, Marcus generally outperforms their rates.
+When compared to Capital One and Ally Bank long-term CDs, Marcus generally keeps up with their rates.
 Where Marcus falls short is in its short-term CDs, the six-month and nine-month options.
 Ally Bank offers much higher interest rates for its accounts.
 Ally Bank CDs also earn according to balance tiers, which allows customers with higher balances to earn at better rates.

 |CD Account||Marcus by Goldman||Capital One||Ally Bank|